iantelli/Yasmina-Ian/index.md

 <br>
 :bulb: **Note**: It provides you with additional information.

-:rotating_light: **Warning**: Indicates That you hav to be more attentive and carefull toward certain steps.
+:rotating_light: **Warning**: Indicates That you have to be more attentive and carefull toward certain steps.